Last updated: December 2022

 - The MET Cloisters: 99 Margaret Corbin Drive, Fort Tryon Park, New York, NY 10040

-It is worth noting that each admission ticket provides same-day entry to both Met locations!
+It is worth noting that each admission ticket provides same-day entry to both locations.

 WHY I LOVE THE MET IN NYC AND YOU WILL TOO

-As I type this there are only two months left in this year (can you believe that?!), yet I will try to visit The MET once more before the holidays, especially to check out the “A New Look at Old Masters” exhibit.
+I am looking forward to visiting The MET soon.
+I’d like to check out the “A New Look at Old Masters” exhibit.
 This exhibit includes paintings by Peter Paul Rubens, Anthony van Dyck and François Boucher.
-Visiting museums during chilly Fall or Winter afternoons is one of my favorite things to do in the city! *
+Visiting museums during chilly Fall or Winter days is one of my favorite things to do in the city,

-* Update!
-In March 2022, I had the opportunity to visit The Met once again!
-As I had mentioned earlier, there were two specific exhibitions that I wanted to go see: Dutch Masterpieces & A New Look At Old Masters.
+* Update: March 2022 – I went to see two exhibitions at The MET: Dutch Masterpieces & A New Look At Old Masters.
 Both were a total dream.
-If you appreciate seeing the work of great artists of former times, I highly recommend both exhibitions!!
+If you appreciate seeing the work of great artists of former times, I highly recommend checking out both.

 MET MUSEUM STORE